vaclav2016/JCGA/README.md

 # CGA/VGA-graphic game framework for Java

 Do You remember old MS-DOS games?
 You can write Your own game in modern language - Java!
-This is Java framework for development games in CGA/VGA-style graphic with 320*200 resolution.
+This is Java framework for development desktop games in CGA/VGA-style graphic with 320*200 resolution.
 Framework work via Swing and support transparent upscale.

 ## Examples